microbit-foundation/python-editor-v3/docs/tech-overview.md

 To produce the correct data format to flash a micro:bit, we use the Foundation's Open Source [microbit-fs library](https://github.com/microbit-foundation/microbit-fs).

-## Sidebar and educational content
+## The sidebar and educational content

 The Reference and Ideas sidebar tabs show educational content that is managed in the Micro:bit Educational Foundation's content management system (CMS).
 The content is currently sourced live from the CMS.
 For non-localhost deploys this will require CORS configuration on our end.
 Please open an issue to discuss this.